Back to Chapter 11 – Examples of Calvinist Interpretive Incoherence

 “The sovereignty of God thus expresses the very nature of God as all powerful and omnipotent, able to accomplish his good pleasure, carry out his decreed will, and keep his promises.”[2]

-Thus far non-Calvinists would agree with this description of sovereignty.
-Note that the emphasis in the verses quoted speak about God as Ruler and King; the one who disposes kingdoms as he sees fit.
+Thus far, non-Calvinists would agree with this description of sovereignty.
+We would say it accurately reflects the passages quoted.
+Note that these verses emphasize God as Ruler and King and the One who disposes kingdoms as he sees fit.
 But none of these characteristics entail that God has predetermined all things to occur as they do.
-Indeed, the phrase “able to accomplish his good pleasure” implies his actively working in history in which all things are not his “good pleasure” which Klooster will subsequently affirm when he states, “God effectuates his will even through sinful, disobedient human actions.”
+Indeed, the phrase “able to accomplish his good pleasure” implies his actively working in history, in which all things are not his “good pleasure,” which Klooster will subsequently affirm when he states, “God effectuates his will even through sinful, disobedient human actions.”
 Klooster may be emphasizing God’s ability to do what he has planned and wills.
 This is not problematic.
 But the word “accomplish” suggests that God’s will is not the only will involved in the working out of events.
 What sense is there in saying that God is “able to accomplish” his good pleasure if all things were the result of his divine will and preordination to begin with?

-So thus far Klooster’s description of “sovereignty” does not entail that God has ordained “whatsoever comes to pass.”
-Certainly he can carry out his decreed will.
-He is all powerful and omnipotent.
-Yet, we still do not have a exhaustively deterministic view of divine sovereignty taught from these Scriptures.
+So, thus far, Klooster’s description of “sovereignty” does not entail that God has ordained “whatsoever comes to pass.”
+Certainly, he can carry out his decreed will.
+He is all-powerful and omnipotent.
+Yet, we still do not have an exhaustively deterministic view of divine sovereignty taught from these Scriptures.
+We do not have here the Calvinists’ universal divine causal determinism.

 “God’s sovereignty is expressed in the comprehensive plan or decree for world history; he “works out everything in conformity with the purpose of his will” (Eph.
 1:11).”[3]

 It appears that by the use of the phrase “comprehensive plan or decree for world history,” Klooster is affirming theistic determinism.
 The word comprehensive is important here.
 That is, that all that happens God has planned and decreed to happen.
 He seems to interpret Eph.
 1:11 as meaning just that, especially in that this text is used by Calvinists to support their universal divine causal determinism.
 He uses it in support of “the comprehensive plan or decree.”
 We may charitably interpret Klooster as referring to the larger events in the broad sweep of world history.
-With this the non-Calvinist will agree.
-But as a Calvinist Klooster is committed to having God’s decree refer to “all things,” that is, the minutest details of all that occurs.
-Everything happens the way it does because God has planned, decreed and willed it to happen that way.
+With this, the non-Calvinist will agree.
+But as a Calvinist, Klooster is committed to having God’s decree refer to “all things,” that is, the minutest details of all that occurs.
+Everything happens the way it does because God has planned, decreed, and willed it to happen that way.
+And as such, he also causes all things to happen according to what he has decreed.
 That is the Calvinist definition of God’s sovereignty.

 Klooster then offers theological reflection on the biblical data.
 He writes,